 The importance of a mid-workout carbohydrate intake depends on the type of training you are doing.
-If you’re training lightly or heavily for less than an hour, and have had a sufficient pre-workout meal, you can probably skip the mid-workout carb boost.
-Similarly, provided your pre-workout nutrition was adequate, you probably won’t require any mid-workout carbohydrates for long, low intensity workouts.
+If you’re training for less than an hour, and have had a sufficient pre-workout meal, you can probably skip the mid-workout carb boost.
+Similarly, provided your pre-workout nutrition was adequate, you probably won’t require any mid-workout carbohydrates for long, low-intensity workouts.

 The replenishment of carbohydrates during prolonged exercise can benefit sports performance both physically and mentally.
 Not only will it delay the decline in exercise intensity, it will also delay the decline in an individual’s concentration and mental skills.
 Subsequently, it can be said for athletes in this category, mid-workout carbohydrate boosts are a must.

 The short answer, as previously suggested, is carbohydrates that are high on the glycemic index (high GI).
 These carbohydrates are mostly ‘simple carbs’ and have higher levels of sugars than foods that are low GI.
-However, don’t be fooled.
+Don't be deterred by the sugar content.
 When consumed properly, these sugars won’t have an adverse effect on any weight loss or physique goals; rather they will simply help you perform at your best for longer.

 Generally speaking, carbohydrate infused fluids and gels are better than bar-form carbohydrates as they are more easily digested.
-In terms of a specific product, I would recommend True Endurance Fuel.
-The unique blend is designed specifically for endurance athletes who train for long periods of time such as cyclists, long distance runners and ironmen.
-The formula comprises fast releasing high GI carbs and a specialized electrolyte blend to optimize rehydration during activity.
-Basically, True Endurance Fuel will provide you with all your mid-workout carbohydrate, electrolyte, and mineral needs.
+In terms of a specific product, True Fuel is recommended.
+The unique blend is designed specifically for endurance athletes who train for long periods of time such as cyclists, long-distance runners and ironmen.
+The formula comprises slow release low GI carbs for sustained energy and a specialised electrolyte blend to optimise rehydration during activity.
+Basically, True Fuel will provide you with all your mid-workout carbohydrate, electrolyte, and mineral needs.

-- Try True Endurance Fuel for a good quality mid-workout carbohydrate boost.
+Try True Fuel for a good quality mid-workout carbohydrate boost.